Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/02_ASV_phylogeny/README.md

 Use these distances for a clustering analysis in R, using the Rscript Clustering.R.

-Decide a reasonable threshold value to choose which cluster level to select trees from.
+Decide on a reasonable threshold value to choose which cluster level to select trees from.
 Choose one arbitrary tree from each level below this cluster.

 ## Rooting
 Root the trees you select with the root_at_node.py script.